-In the healthcare industry, and especially in travel nursing, there has never been a more interesting dynamic in the workplace.
-Travel nurses arrive on the scene, ready to do the job to the best of their ability, yet are sometimes met with suspicion and judgement by permanent staff.
+In the healthcare industry, and especially in contract nursing, there has never been a more interesting dynamic in the workplace.
+Contract nurses arrive on the scene, ready to do the job to the best of their ability, yet are sometimes met with suspicion and judgment by permanent staff.

 The issue isn’t personal.
 It’s human nature.
 Whenever we meet someone new, we judge them, whether we admit it or not.
 We intrinsically assess people to determine if it’s safe to invite them into our world.
 All of this stems from the way were raised and what we’ve come to believe about ourselves and others.

-When you have a melting pot of permanent and travel nurses from different generations and backgrounds coming together in a unit, a bit of judgement is almost inevitable.
+When you have a melting pot of permanent and contract nurses from different generations and backgrounds coming together in a unit, a bit of judgment is almost inevitable.

 Veterans (born between 1922-1945)